seehuhn/fortuna/README.rst

 Usage
 -----

-The fortuna random number generator consists of two parts: The accumulator collects caller-provided randomness (i.e. timings between the user's key presses).
+The Fortuna random number generator consists of two parts: The accumulator collects caller-provided randomness (i.e. timings between the user's key presses).
 This randomness is then used to seed a pseudo random number generator.
 During operation, the randomness from the accumulator is also used to periodically reseed the generator, thus allowing to recover from limited compromises of the generator's state.
-Both, the accumulator and the generator are described in separte sections, below.
+Both, the accumulator and the generator are described in separate sections, below.

 Accumulator
 ...........